kubernetes/kubernetes/examples/guestbook/guestbook.md

 sudo docker ps
 ```

 And see the actual task.
-(Note that initial ```docker pull``` may take a few minutes, depending on network conditions.)
+(Note that initial `docker pull` may take a few minutes, depending on network conditions.)

 ### Step Two: Turn up the master service.
-A Kubernetes 'service' is named load balancer that proxies traffic to one or more containers.
+A Kubernetes 'service' is a named load balancer that proxies traffic to one or more containers.
 The services in a Kubernetes cluster are discoverable inside other containers via environment variables.
 Services find the containers to load balance based on task labels.
-The task that you created in Step One has the label "name=redis-master", so the corresponding service is defined by that label.
-Create a file named redis-master-service.json that contains:
+The task that you created in Step One has the label `name=redis-master`, so the corresponding service is defined by that label.
+Create a file named `redis-master-service.json` that contains:

 ```javascript
 {